junguler/_image-manipulation/Geometrize/README.md

  * geometrize was written in C and C++ but primitives was written in golang
  * geometerize comes with gui and cli version for windows, linux and ios but primitves only has a gui version for ios (it's multiplatform on the cli)
  * geometrize allows you to combine different shapes together but primitives does not, it has a combo mode for using all available shapes tho
- * geometrize gives you more control for opacity of each shape and number of candidate shapes to go thru before deciding a shape, it's more accurate but slower than primitives
+ * geometrize gives you more control for number of candidate shapes to go thru before deciding a shape, it's more accurate but slower than primitives

 since there are similarities between the two programs i try to focus on the difference geometrize has to primitives and focus more on combining different shapes and only show new things geometrize has